HritwikSinghal/Change.org-Petition-signer/README.md

-# Sign change.org petitions automatically and using proxies.
+# Sign change.org petitions automatically
 ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+)
 Edit (June 2020) : So apparently Change.org added a Bot prevention script and made this project useless.
 But Now i have implemented workaround and this is working fine.
+Also, proxy support has been removed.

 For Windows & Linux Only.
 Not Compatible with MacOS.